Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Bratislava is also proud of the church of St. Elizabeth, mostly called the blue church, because yeah, as you might imagine, it’s a blue one!
 And that’s the only blue church in the whole country.
 Inside the church is not completely blue though…

 Bratislava, it’s also the main square (hlvane), which exists since the 13th century, Michael’s gate, the statue of man at work, the old slovak national theatre… I think that spending just one day in Bratislava is not enough.
 Cause even though there’s not much, then you’ll have to rush to see all those things and travelling is more about taking your time, enjoying the moment, rest and relax, not stress more!
 Two to three days in this city, it’s perfect!
 If you have some time, you can go on a Bratislava tour by bus.
 Click here for more info.
+What about the food?
+It’s not great, but not bad either.
+If you’re vegan, check out this vegan Bratislava guide.

 How to get to Bratislava